guardian/management-scala/management-lift/readme.md

         LiftRules.statelessDispatchTable
           .append(Management.publishWithIndex(Manifest, Status(TimingMetrics.all), Properties))

 For the manifest to work, you need to generate a /version.txt file on your classpath.
-(I'll be creating a sbt plugin next to make this easy, check the [guardian github page][github] for it.)
+You probably want to use the sbt-version-info-plugin to do this.

 You can write your own pages easily, e.g. the Properties one above looks like this: